-At our classes (Tuesdays 6-7pm, Peace House) we teach Mindfulness of Breathing and Metta Bhavana, practices taught by the Buddha for developing calm, clarity and strength of heart.
+At our classes (Tuesdays 6-7pm, Peace House) you can learn practices taught by the Buddha for developing calm, clarity and strength of heart: Mindfulness of Breathing and Metta Bhavana.

 Mindfulness of Breathing - from distracted thinking into present awareness